rokbenko/ai-playground/llamaindex-tutorials/2-GUI_travel_recommendation_RAG/README.md

-# #2 Streamlit GUI for a travel recommendation RAG with response streaming
+# #2 Streamlit GUI for a travel recommendation RAG

 <br>